Scroll down to discover

-Among other standard clinical testing tools, OncoDNA has developed two exclusive solutions to improve the characterization clinical trial’s patients and to ease treatment monitoring.
-These approaches are of course of interest in planned or up-and-running trials but also to have a comprehensive restrospectively analysis of patients’ samples collected during the trial.
+Among other standard clinical testing tools, OncoDNA has developed two exclusive solutions to improve the characterisation of clinical trial’s patients and to ease treatment monitoring.
+These approaches are of course of interest in planned or up-and-running trials but also to have a comprehensive restrospectively analysis of patients’ samples collected during trial.

 Offering NGS and molecular pahtology as stand-alone or integrated assay

 ISO 15189 lab processing

 NGS sequencing - Ion torrent or Illumina based

 Unique assesment of tumour microenvironment using immunogram and upgraded immunogram to support immonotherapy clinical trials

 OncoDNA uses next-generation sequencing for DNA and RNA analysis.
 Sequencing DNA allows us to address three classes of genomic alterations known to be relevant in solid tumours: